-Graduate assistants and fellowship recipients: If you are a graduate student on academic probation, you may be in jeopardy of having your assistantship or fellowship terminated, particularly if you are on probation for more than one semester.
-Programs may choose not to reappoint a student failing to perform to expected standards academically or in assistantship duties.
+Graduate assistants and fellowship recipients: Students who have assistantships and/or fellowships and are on academic probation may be in jeopardy of having the assistantship or fellowship terminated, particularly if they are on probation more than one semester.
+Programs may choose not to reappoint a student failing to perform to expected standards academically or in reference to assistantship duties.
 You should consult your graduate program handbook for program expectations.
 The Graduate School reserves the right to declare a student ineligible for an assistantship or fellowship independent of program decisions.